edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

 - The gear should only ever be changed when the VFD is turned off and the lathe is stationary.
 - Once a gear is selected, the chuck should be manually rotated a full turn to ensure smooth movement.
 This may not be possible in lower gears.

+### Compound slide is at 0º.
+- The scale is on the circular edge, the mark is on the flat face.

 ### The tailstock, carriage and tool are clear of the workpiece.
 - If the tailstock is being used to support the workpiece, ensure the tool is secured.
 - The tailstock should be locked in its position.